-D. Electric quadrupole transitions
+4.4.
+Electric quadrupole transitions

-A very sensitive test of the wave functions describing the energy levels are the quadrupole transition probabilities.
-In Fig.9 one compares the numerical results provided by the formulas from Sec.
-III with the corresponding experimental data available only for $^{156}$ Er, $^{158}$ Er and $^{160}$ Yb.
-The parameters $q_1$ and $q_2$ of the quadrupole transition operator are fixed by fitting the experimental B(E2) values and the obtained results are given in Table III.
-The theoretical and experimental values are also compared with the rotational limit of the quadrupole transition probability corresponding to the rigid rotor wave functions defined as:
+A very sensitive test of the wavefunctions describing the energy levels is the quadrupole transition probabilities.
+In figure 9, one compares the numerical results provided by the formulae from section 3 with the corresponding experimental data available only for 156Er, 158Er and 160Yb.
+The parameters q_1 and q_2 of the quadrupole transition operator are fixed by fitting the experimental B(E2) values and the obtained results are given in table 3.